Scientific Name

 Description

-Crassula nemorosa is a geophyte with a small globose tuber, many erect, branched or unbranched stems, and interesting grey-green leaves, often with brown lines.
-The stems are upright or decumbent and grow up to 6 inches (15 cm) long.
-Leaves are opposite, fleshy, flat, broadly ovate to orbicular on an up to 0.6 inches (1.5 cm) long petiole.
-They are up to 0.6 inches (1.5 cm) long and up to 0.5 inches (1.3 cm) wide.
+Crassula nemorosa is a geophyte with a small, spherical tuber, many erect, branched or unbranched stems, and interesting grey-green leaves, often with brown lines.
+The stems are upright or decumbent and can grow up to 6 inches (15 cm) long.
+The leaves are opposite, fleshy, flat, broadly ovate to orbicular, measuring up to 0.6 inches (1.5 cm) long and 0.5 inches (1.3 cm) wide.
+They are attached to the stem by a petiole up to 0.6 inches (1.5 cm) long.

-The flowers are nodding, star-shaped, shallowly cup-shaped, up to 0.3 inches (0.8 cm) in diameter, with grey-green sepals, yellowish-green petals, and yellow anthers.
-They usually appear in winter and spring.
+The flowers are nodding, shallowly cup-shaped, with grey-green sepals, yellowish-green petals, and yellow anthers.
+They usually appear in winter and spring, and can reach a diameter of 0.3 inches (0.8 cm).

 Crassulas are easy to grow but susceptible to mealybugs and fungal diseases.
-Overwatering is sure to be fatal, as with all succulents, so err on the side of too dry rather than too wet.
+As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
-If you water from beneath by letting the plant sit in a saucer with water, ensure to pour off any excess water after a few minutes.
+If you water from beneath by allowing the plant sit in a saucer with water, ensure that you pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then covering the dish until they sprout.